SajadMAX/TimeThreads-NLP-/README.md

 Original: "He was awarded the Nobel Prize in Physics in 1921 for his explanation of the photoelectric effect"
 Output: "Nobel Prize in Physics (photoelectric effect)"

-here is example of data output in .txt format:
+#here is example of data output in text format:

 ------------------------------------------------------------